moelsayed/rancher-catalog/infra-templates/k8s/52/README.md

 ### Changelog for Kubernetes v1.11.2

 * Added ability to use XFS requires XFS binaries in rancher/k8s image
+* Fixed ingress controller issue where removed ingress instances were synced back to rancher as active ones

 ### Required Open Ports on hosts